MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

    - `C:\Windows\System32\CatRoot2`
    - `%Windir%\Temp`

 - The use of environment variables as a wildcard in exclusion lists is limited to system variables only.
-Do not use user-scoped environment variables when adding Microsoft Defender Antivirus folder and process exclusions.
+Don't use user-scoped environment variables when adding Microsoft Defender Antivirus folder and process exclusions.